gamzrdogane/Conditioned-3D-Deep-Kriging-with-Locally-Varying-Anisotropy/README.md

 ## Conditioned 3D DeepKriging with Locally Varying Anisotropy

-This repository provides implementations of Conditioned DeepKriging (C-DK) and Conditioned DeepKriging with Locally Varying Anisotropy (C-DK+LVA) for a 3D copper (Cu) estimation example.
+This repository provides implementations of the Conditioned DeepKriging (C-DK) and Conditioned DeepKriging with Locally Varying Anisotropy (C-DK+LVA) models for a 3D copper (Cu) estimation example.

 ### Overview of DeepKriging (DK) Structure in This Study
 ![Figure7](https://github.com/user-attachments/assets/15386a99-327f-45c5-9869-e93e7632f673)

-## HFM-based Shortest Path Distance (SPD)
+## Hamiltonian Fast Marching (HFM)-based Non-Euclidean Shortest Path Distances (SPD) Matrix
-The conceptual diagram below illustrates the comparative framework between Euclidean and HFM-based SPD, modified from [Bogrash et al., 2023](https://www.earthdoc.org/content/papers/10.3997/2214-4609.202335075).
-In the C-DK+LVA model, HFM-based SPD captures the direction and magnitude of anisotropy from the LVA field and integrates it into the embedding layer, replacing the traditional kernel basis functions used in DK.
+The conceptual diagram below illustrates the comparative framework between Euclidean and HFM-based SPD, as modified from [Bogrash et al., 2023](https://www.earthdoc.org/content/papers/10.3997/2214-4609.202335075).
+The C-DK+LVA model utilizes this non-Euclidean SPD matrix to accurately capture both the direction and magnitude of anisotropy from the LVA field.
+These measurements are then integrated into the model's embedding layer, replacing the traditional kernel basis functions used in DK model.
+This modification enhances the model's ability to represent anisotropic features in the data.

 ![Figure3](https://github.com/user-attachments/assets/b39c7a13-32ce-45d4-b516-6e0860a3d504)

 ### Getting Started with 3D Estimation Using C-DK and C-DK+LVA

-**Folder C-DK 3D-Nested CV:** This folder includes an example Data folder essential for the implementation of the C-DK model and a Jupyter notebook that demonstrates how DK is expanded into 3D.
-Conditioning is ensured using Locally Dependent Moments (LDM).
-To run the code, simply execute C-DK 3D-Nested CV.ipynb.
-You may need GSLIB executable files.
+**Folder C-DK 3D-Nested CV:** This folder contains an example Data folder for implementing the C-DK model, along with a Jupyter notebook that demonstrates the extension of DeepKriging into 3D.
+Conditioning is achieved using Locally Dependent Moments (LDM).
+To execute the code, run `C-DK 3D-Nested CV.ipynb`.

-**Folder C-DK+LVA 3D-Nested CV:** This folder includes a Data folder essential for implementing C-DK+LVA, which enhances the model's ability to depict complex geological features.
-To run the code, simply execute `C-DK+LVA 3D-Nested CV.ipynb`.
-The same dataset is used with Folder C-DK 3D-Nested CV.
+**Folder C-DK+LVA 3D-Nested CV:** This folder contains the same example Data folder as in Folder C-DK 3D-Nested CV, which is required for implementing the C-DK+LVA model.
+This model enhances the ability to represent complex geological features.
+To execute the code, run C-DK+LVA 3D-Nested CV.ipynb.

+Note that GSLIB executable files may be required.

 ### Development and Testing Environment
 The project was developed and tested with the following software and library versions: